SwedbankPay/developer.swedbankpay.com/_includes/payer-aware-payment-menu.md

 Payment Menu v2 is versatile and can be configured in such a way that it functions like a single payment instrument.
-In such configuration, it is easy to Bring Your Own Payment Menu, i.e. building a customized payment menu in our own user interface.
+In such configuration, it is easy to Bring Your Own Payment Menu, i.e. building a customized payment menu in your own user interface.

 ## Add Stored Payment Instrument Details